Skip to main content

 pub fn new(checkpoint_id: u64, epoch: u64) -> Self

-Creates a new manifest with the given ID and epoch.
+Creates a new manifest with an explicit vnode count.

 Trait Implementations§